Richard Stephens (burgess)

 Stephens fought the first duel in the English colonies after an argument with George Harrison, the latter being struck just below the knee.
 Harrison died two weeks later, though not from the wound, but some other malady of the time.
 Such an encounter in North America was not to be repeated for some 100 years.

-As burgess, Stephens (and local citizenry as well) often found themselves at odds with the then governor of Jamestown, Governor Harvey.
-The governor was prone to angry outbursts, and was documented to have attacked Stephens with a cane or cudgel, knocking out a number of his teeth.
+As burgess, Stephens (and local citizenry as well) often found themselves at odds with the then governor of Jamestown, Governor John Harvey.
+During a heated conversation, Harvey attacked Stephens with a cane or cudgel, knocking out a number of his teeth.
 The governor was eventually deposed and sent back to England, where he faced charges for numerous mistreatments of members of the colony.
-Upon the captain's death, Elizabeth Piercy Stephens is said to have married Governor Harvey.
-Richard Stephens died at the age of 33 or 34, and was subsequently buried in Jamestown Fort James Cemetery, Virginia.
+Upon the Stephens' death, Elizabeth Piercy Stephens married Governor Harvey.
+Richard Stephens died at the age of 33 or 34, and was subsequently buried in Jamestown's Fort James Cemetery.

-Two of Stephens' sons, Samuel and Richard, also made names for themselves in the New World.
-Samuel Stephens rose to prominence and become the second governor of the North Carolina settlement in the region known as the Albemarle.
-Richard Lawrence Stephens for a time dropped his last name as a protective measure as commander of the garrison at Bacon's Castle in the mid 1670s, during Bacon's Rebellion.
+Two of Stephens' sons, Samuel and Richard (II), also made names for themselves in the New World.
+Samuel Stephens rose to prominence and become the second governor of the Albemarle Settlements of North Carolina.
+Richard Lawrence Stephens for a time dropped his last name as a protective measure as commander of the garrison at Bacon's Castle in the mid-1670s, during Bacon's Rebellion.